gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 title: YYJ Tech Evolution
 ---

+<h1 class="!mb-0">The Evolution of YYJ Tech</h2>
+<p class="text-2xs uppercase text-heading">May 11 2023</p>

 <h2 class="text-2xl bold">Introduction</h2>

-In 2023, a tipping point occurred in YYJ Tech.
+In 2023, a tipping point occurred in <a href="/">YYJ Tech</a>.
 Although this had been slowly happening for a long time, the latest tensions in the #job-postings channel reached such a volume and level that job postings stopped being posted altogether.
 Job postings continue to be shared in other places, but posters commented that they no longer wanted to have to join in on an active conflict situation in order to simply share a job posting.
 A process began to try to shift this, and this document is the documentation of that process and its outcomes.

 It is a challenge in itself to find the right balance between moving through our history and learning from it and becoming better, and continuing to hold onto traumatic collective moments as fuel for the next similar incident.
 We are the product of our collective history, but we also have the power to shape our collective future.
 We must understand where we come from to understand how we can best get to where we want to go next.